The Evolutionary AND Biochemical Genomics Lab

 The Moghe lab also participates in the Cornell Ents Club (What's an Ent?) - an informal journal club organized by the Cornell Plant Biology students, which is also one of the few places across campuses nationwide where you can still get free pizza instead of bagels and cookies.

 Interested in joining?

 Please contact Gaurav at gdm67 AT cornell DOT edu to inquire about any open positions.
-We are part of the Plant Biology section and the Computational Biology field.
+We are part of the Plant Biology section, the Computational Biology graduate field, and the Chemistry-Biology Interface graduate training program.
 Graduate students interested in joining the lab will need to be accepted through the these programs.

 Currently, there are no advertised postdoctoral positions available.

 260, Emerson Hall, Cornell University